Laminar is an open-source LLM engineering platform.

 Prompt chain management

 You can build and host chains of prompts and LLMs and then call them as if each chain was a single function.
-It is especially useful when you want to experiment with techniques, such as Mixture of Agents and self-reflecting agents, without or before hosting prompts and model configs in your code.
+It is especially useful when you want to experiment with techniques, such as Mixture of Agents and self-reflecting agents, without or before having to manage prompts and model configs in your code.

 Learn more about Pipeline builder for prompt chains.